 Public Health began work in response to COVID-19 on January 8, 2020.
 As volume of activities grew, the Public Health Emergency Operations Centre was partly activated on January 28, 2020 to ensure coordination of work and central leadership.
 By March 9, staff had begun to be redeployed from regular duties to supporting the activities of the Emergency Operations Centre, which was fully activated at this time.
-Currently 131 staff work in COVID-19 emergency response (35% of staff complement in Public Health), as well as an additional 42 staff on contract to support the response with 31 additional staff being recruited.
+Currently over 200 staff work in COVID-19 emergency response (equivalent to 70% of the staff complement in Public Health), with close to another 100 being recruited currently.

-Emergency Operations are currently in the process of being transitioned to the new temporary Pandemic Response Division to consolidate most pandemic response activities, and streamline reporting lines and management processes.
+Emergency Operations have now transitioned to the new temporary Pandemic Response Division to consolidate most pandemic response activities, and streamline reporting lines and management processes.
 This was explained in more detail in CWCD 299-2020.